-If you must use an out-of-network pharmacy, you will generally have to pay the full cost (rather than your normal cost share) at the time you fill your prescription.
-You can ask us to reimburse you for our share of the cost.
-(Chapter 7, Section 2.1 explains how to ask the plan to pay you back.)
+If you must use an out-of-network pharmacy, you will generally have to pay the full cost at the time you fill your prescription.
+You can ask us to reimburse you.
+(Chapter 7, Section 2 explains how to ask the plan to pay you back.)